 When my husband approached me about a month ago, proposing we start designing a system for creating custom orthotic inserts using a 3-D printer, I had a feeling we had already missed the ball.
 3-D printers are available for purchase now and the smaller scale, build-your-own are relatively inexpensive (given the technology).
 I figured it was only a matter of time (and not much time for that) before someone would be unveiling their hip, new, quick and easy way to 3-D print orthotics.
 What I didn't expect was who would be the imaginative creator of this application.

-It's exciting to see the possibilities that are coming with 3-D printing.
-Bear in mind though that no app can replace the caring, experienced specialist down the block. ;-)
+It's exciting to see the possibilities that are coming with 3-D printing, but bear in mind though that no app can replace the caring, experienced specialist down the block. ;-)

 For an overview on custom orthotics and how to know whether you need them or not, read this article by Dr. McNeill.